 In our exploration of various top brokers, BlackBull Markets made it to our list as the top choice for DMA enthusiasts.
 BlackBull Markets has established a global presence with offices in New York, Jakarta, and London.
 This expansion reflects their growing reputation and dedication to serving traders worldwide

-The broker has partnered with several top-tier institutions like the Bank of America and JP Morgan which helps to guarantee deep market liquidity and tight spreads, as low as 0.1 pips.
+The broker has partnered with several top-tier institutions, such as Bank of America and JP Morgan, which helps guarantee deep market liquidity and tight spreads, as low as 0.1 pips.

 BlackBull Markets is a certified Financial Services Provider in New Zealand, adhering to strict regulations and Anti-Money Laundering (AML) and Counter-Financing of Terrorism (CFT) policies.
 Client funds are held securely in segregated accounts at ANZ Bank, a reputable financial institution.